World’s largest virtual agentic engineering & quality conference

 SEE MORE →When using Selenium WebDriver, the PHPUnit test automation framework is one of the most popular and most used.
 In this particular tutorial, we will cover how to use Selenium WebDriver with the PHPUnit test framework.

 SEE MORE →Handling synchronization in Selenium becomes important with dynamically loaded web elements as they may load at different time intervals.
-That’s also where Implicit and Explicit Wait in Selenium comes into play.
+That is also where Implicit and Explicit Wait in Selenium comes into play.
 Check out this detailed article to learn how to handle synchronization in Selenium PHP using Implicit and Explicit Wait.

 SEE MORE →There are cases where test scenarios fail unexpectedly with Selenium commands.
 To overcome such issues, you can execute JavaScript in Selenium through the JavaScriptExecutor interface.
 Check out this detailed article to learn how to execute JavaScript in Selenium PHP.